 - You can lower the humidity in the space.
 Better ventilation is good but air-conditioning would be perfect for this reason.

 Besides maintenance, there are some other things you can consider.
 Maintenance is necessary and helps a lot but sometimes it’s not enough.
 What can you do then?

 This guide is about maintenance, not about fixing things.
 All the maintenance in the world isn’t going to prevent things from breaking.
 Even with maintenance, some things just wear out and break.
-Sure, many parts will last (much) longer is you maintain them properly but nothing has eternal life.
+Sure, many parts will last (much) longer if you maintain them properly but nothing has eternal life.
 Sooner or later, something will break.
-Hopefully that happens after 50 years but you never know.
+Hopefully, that happens after 50 years but you never know.

 Another reason things break is manufacturer defects.
 In general, higher quality products will have less of these but there are very few products where 10000 units have zero problems.
 It can happen.
 Maintenance isn’t going to help fix those defects.